ka1130/just-sudo-it/_posts/2017-03-30-canvas-api.md

 ## Basic animation

 Last thing I’m gonna show you is a simplest animation that will show you some concepts of moving elements around on canvas.
+Basically, drawing on canvas consists in sequential clearing the canvas and redrawing the element on a new position.
+In case you perform any transformations on the element while animating it, you will also need to store and restore the canvas.
+We won’t transfigure our circle anywise so we can skip these steps.

+To schedule the updates you can use one of the following functions: `setTimeout(fn, delay)`, `setInterval(fn, delay)` or` requestAnimationFrame(callback)`.
+I suggest you go for the thirs option since it’s best in terms of performance of your animation.
+This is how the `requestAnimationFrame()` method works: